dkfellows/llvmtcl/README.md

     Makefile.in     Makefile template.
 The configure script uses this file to produce the final Makefile.

-    license.terms   License info for thie package.
+    license.terms   License info for this package.

     aclocal.m4      Generated file.
 Do not edit.
 Autoconf uses this as input when generating the final configure script.
 See "tcl.m4" below.

     configure       Generated file.
 Do not edit.
-This must be regenerated anytime configure.in or tclconfig/tcl.m4 changes.
+This must be regenerated any time configure.in or tclconfig/tcl.m4 changes.

     configure.in    Configure script template.
 Autoconf uses this file as input to produce the final configure script.